itsalectric/643_Project_2/README.md

 * Set Parameters (resulting from the aforementioned)

 The instructions to create a set of credentials for a standard AWS account can be found here (https://https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 Users must also edit permissions associated with the newly created IAM user, general instructions can be found here (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).
 Since Learner Lab accounts have rigid accessibility, a default "Lab Role" is already created and serves as one of the few editable account parameters.
 The following instructions are very similar to editing an already created role from a standard account, but are written to specifically edit the default “Lab Role” given by the AWS Learner Lab:
-1. Navigating to the IAM console (https://console.aws.amazon.com/iamv2/)
+1. Navigate to the IAM console (https://console.aws.amazon.com/iamv2/)
 2. Selecting “Roles” on the left pane and choosing “Lab Role”
 3. Click “Add permissions” then “Attach policies” in the drop down
 4. Select the following permissions: